 - High degree of myopia or short-sightedness

 - Any prior eye laser or eye surgery

 How do I know whether I have Cataracts?

-Cataracts will give us symptoms such as blurring of vision, double vision, shadowy vision and darkening or dimming of vision.
-If the cataract is very early or mild, they may be little or no symptoms except for mild changes in our spectacle degree, brought about by the changes in shape or thickness of the lens.
+Cataracts will give us vision changes symptoms such as blurry vision, double vision, shadowy vision, poor night vision and reading vision and darkening or dimming of vision.
+If the cataract is very early or mild, they may be little or no symptoms except for mild fluctuations in our spectacle degree, brought about by the changes in shape or thickness of the lens.
 That is why you would have heard about how older people with what you would have expected as stable spectacle degrees, suddenly develop a ‘decrease’ in their spectacle degree.
 They always assume that their eyes are ‘improving’ however it is actually the development of an early cataract.

-As your eye doctor, I would be able to detect cataract formation while viewing your eye through the slit lamp.
+As your eye doctor and ophthalmologist, I would be able to detect cataract formation while viewing your eye through the slit lamp.
 There are also imaging techniques that allow me to measure the density of the cataract and quantify its severity.